 To become a qualified legal gas engineer, you must join the Gas Safe Register.

 Replacing CORGI in 2009, Gas Safe Register became the gas registration body.
-Gas Safe Register is the official list of businesses and engineers who are legally registered to work on gas appliances.
+Gas Safe Register is the official list of businesses and engineers legally registered to work on gas appliances.
 It is a legal requirement that all gas engineers be on the register.